L'Arlésienne (Bizet): Suite No. 1 (1872)

-1. Prélude
+I. Prélude

-The title page to the score of the first suite from L'Arlésienne, published by Choudens, Paris (after 1879).
+Title page to the score of the first suite from L'Arlésienne, published by Choudens, Paris (after 1879).

 The suite opens with a strong, energetic theme in C minor, which is based on the Epiphany carol "March of the Kings", played by the violins.
 Afterwards, the theme is repeated by various sections.
 After reaching a climax, the theme fades away.
 It is followed by the F minor theme associated with L'Innocent (the younger brother of Frédéri).
 The Prélude concludes with the A minor theme associated with Frédéri himself.

-2. Minuetto
+II.
+Minuetto

 The second movement resembles a minuet in C minor.
 The ending of this movement is slightly expanded from the version in the incidental music.

-3. Adagietto
+III.
+Adagietto

-The Adagietto is taken from the central Adagio portion of the first number in Act 3, No. 19: Mélodrame.
+The Adagietto is taken from the central Adagio portion of the first number in act 3, no. 19: Mélodrame.
 The suite version does not include the Andantino that precedes and follows the incidental music version.
 At only 34 measures, the Adagietto is the shortest number in the score of either suite, but because of its slow tempo, it can last more than 3 minutes, a longer performance duration than that of the Minuetto's 162 measures.
 It is written in F major, 3/4 meter throughout.
 The incidental music version is scored for muted string quartet.
 The scoring of the suite version is expanded to the entire string section (minus the basses), still muted.

-4. Carillon
+IV.
+Carillon

-The last movement is based on No. 18: 'Carillon' from the entr'acte preceding Act 3, augmented with the Andantino from the following number, № 19: Mélodrame.
+The last movement is based on no. 18: 'Carillon' from the entr'acte preceding act 3, augmented with the Andantino from the following number, № 19: Mélodrame.
 A shortened version of the Carillon returns after the Andantino to round off the movement in ABA form.

 The Carillon portions of the music are written in E major, 3/4 meter, Allegretto moderato tempo, and feature an ostinato bell-tone pattern (G♯, E, F♯) on the horns, perhaps suggesting tolling church bells, throughout.
 The main melody of the Carillon theme is scored for strings (and later the flutes); the other instruments for the most part play bell tones in support of the horns.

 The Andantino is marked 'Entrée de la Mère Renaud' ('Entrance of Mère Renaud') in the 1885 piano vocal score of the incidental music.
 It is sometimes designated a siciliana or pastorale on account of its minor key, 6/8 meter, and dotted rhythms.
 Originally written in C minor, it is here transposed up a semitone to C♯ minor, the relative minor of E major, to facilitate the transition back to the Carillon theme.
 The main Andantino theme is initially played by the flutes, which are then joined by the oboes, and finally the saxophone.
 The horns then begin to insinuate themselves, quietly playing the bell theme again, in a skillful transition blending the A and B themes.
 The reprise of the Carillon theme follows, played first by the oboes before returning to the strings.